dtaht/blog-cerowrt/content/post/onthechip.md

 {{< figure src="/flent/chip/mindblowingly_good_unexplainable_result.svg"  title="mindblowingly good unexplainable result">}}

 Wow.
-30ms latency at 20mbits.
+30ms and *flat* latency at 20mbits.
 That's the wireless-g performance I remember!
-On n!
+On 802.11n!
+The size of two fingers!

 {{< figure src="/flent/chip/notreproduced.svg"  title="Kind of expected lower bandwidth-un-fq-codeled result">}}

-The only thing I can think of is that the driver on the chip is tuned to give a good result at 20Mbits, only, and nobody has tried to push it far, far faster than that with the corresponding lossage of low speed latency.
+The only thing I can think of is that the driver on the chip is tuned to give a good result at 20Mbits, and nobody has tried to push it far, far faster than that with the corresponding lossage of low speed latency, because the chip can't do that.

-I am extremely tempted to sink some time into improving the realtek this chip as sprinkling a dozen around the [SFlab](/tags/lab) won't break my budget.
-Unfortunately the kernel for the chip lacks tc and
+I am extremely tempted to sink some time into improving the driver on this device, as sprinkling a dozen around the [SFlab](/tags/lab) won't break my budget.
+Unfortunately the kernel for the chip current lacks tc and
 [IPV6_SUBTREES support](https://bbs.nextthing.co/t/ipv6-subtrees-is-helpful-for-source-specific-routing-ietf-homenet/3762),
 presently.
 (I could just skip tc, hard code in fq_codel elsewhere, and just move the fq_codel layer into mac80211) They have a lot of